yucefsourani/albasheer-electronic-quran-browser/README.md

  * make flatpak package .

-# Download (If Your system Windows 7 and albasheer fail to run update your system)
+# Download For Windows (If Your system Windows 7 and albasheer fail to run update your system)

 32bit